Mampacuk/webserv/README.md

 ```
 ## Features and Requirements
 *	The server supports GET, POST and DELETE requests.
-*	The server supports CGI scripts that are not NPHs.
+*	The server supports CGI scripts that are not NPH (non-parsed header).
 	*	The script _MUST_ output a double CRLF sequence, `\r\n\r\n`.
 If it's not output by the script, the server will add it itself and potentially ruin headers added by the CGI.
 	*	Similarly, if the server detects an unintended double CRLF, it won't add one itself, potentially letting the content remain in the headers section.
+*	HTTP redirection is implemented _internally_.
 ## Configuration File
 Server configuration file is by default searched at `conf/webserv.conf`, otherwise is taken as a program argument.